maladon/Scratchpad/README.md

 Scratchpad is simply an HTML textarea element, allowing it to easily be resized to your needs.
 Additionally, Scratchpad's is persistent, meaning notes will stay in Scratchpad until explicitly deleted.

+## No longer maintained!

+I am no longer an Atom user and generally don't have time to maintain this project (even though it is small).
+I'm happy to merge pull requests and update the package, but as a user, I wouldn't expect a lot of support here.
+If you are interested in taking ownership of this project, feel free to message me.